 “I am convinced my fifth child, Grant, has the most unusual school record in the country.
 He never went to school until he was nine years old.
 Then, he was in third grade twice, fourth grade once, fifth grade twice, he skipped sixth grade, and ever since seventh grade he has been spot on, progressing one grade a year.
 Grant has an unusual story that doesn’t apply to many children in the United States and certainly doesn’t apply to his four older siblings.
-Grant was adopted at the age of nine from a small village in Siberia and was never sent to school there.
+Grant was adopted at the age of nine from a small village in Siberia where he had never attended school.
 I affectionately call him my Jungle Book child.
 I am amazed at the steep learning curve Grant had to climb to get to where he is today.
 Grant didn’t know any of the following:

 How to Behave in Class.
 My little wilderness child had never been required to sit still, ever.

 How to Make Good Grades.
 Grant had never been evaluated for anything and actually felt frustrated with having to meet expectations.

 How to Be Organized.
 Grant had never been to a school, owned a notebook, or been required to “do” anything.

 How to Manage Time.
 Grant had never owned a watch, could not tell time, and didn’t know the seasons of the year, the days of the week, or even his own birthday.

 How to Communicate.
 Appropriate communication of feelings and needs is tough for any child, let alone one who couldn’t speak English.

 How to Make Friends.
 Making friends took Grant the longest.
 We have a socially sophisticated culture that does not demonstrate much grace to the child that falls outside the parameters of what we have defined as ‘normal.’